szorfein/szorfein.github.io/_posts/2018-10-04-CTF-rotating-fortress.md

 Thanks for playing!
 ```

-Just whoaaa 4 days to finish this vm, caesar cipher, morse code, partition of music, mamy, many thing on this crazy vm :)
+Just whoaaa 4 days to finish this vm, caesar cipher, morse code, partition of music, many, many thing on this crazy vm :)